It got the life back!

 Repairing and mending breathes a new lease of life into them.
 If you do it yourself, you could get involved with the item partially and infuse them with your unique qualities.
-I found that the time I spent for it just made me feel splendor and peaceful together with a sense of fulfillment.
+I found that the time I spent for it just made me feel inspired and peaceful together with a sense of fulfilment.
 All these feelings that I can never get from brand new items.

-Kintsugi definitely allows us to get a special attachment to your items, and then leads to value your items with a great care using them as long as life lasts repairing and mending, it's not only about ceramics but about everything.
-In today's world where is full of random handy stuff, I'd like to pick the ones that I can truly love in the long run and nurture them rather than getting new stuff more and more.
+Kintsugi definitely allows us to get a special attachment to your items, and then leads to value your items with a great care using them as long as life lasts by repairing and mending.
+It is true for everything.
+In today's world where is full of random handy stuff, I would pick the ones that I can truly love in the long run and nurture them rather than getting new stuff more and more.

 By taking these repaired Kintsugi items in our everyday life, I'd like to share this feeling with my family, friends and just everybody!

 Kintsugi is often compared to our life and human relationship.
-We happen to experience failure or face a setback, however overcoming those difficulties and challenges allow us to add a new perspective to the person and then become tasteful as well as being stronger.
+Most of us have experienced failure or faced a setback, however overcoming those difficulties and challenges allows us to add a new perspective to the person and then become tasteful and stronger.
+In human relationship, it definitely promotes bonding.

 Kintsugi tells us that imperfection is beauty that makes us special and unique.
 Nobody is perfect.
 Love and accept yourself just as you are without hiding imperfectness.
 That is your beauty!